sabrinothman6495/Cookbook---Connect/README.md

 # Cookbook-Connect

 ### About Our Cookbook App
-As food enthusiasts we wanted to create a fun recipe sharing website that could be used to generate recipies for meals.
-Using social media and other API keys like Calorie King our app retrives recpie data for your every day meals.
+As food enthusiasts we wanted to create a fun recipe sharing website that could be used to generate recipes for meals.
+Using social media and other API keys like Calorie King our app retrieves recipe data for your every day meals.

-## Tabel of Contents
+## Table of Contents

 ## Technologies Used
 * Backend: Node.js, Express, Sequelize, JavaScript
-* Frontend: React.js, Bootsrap CSS
+* Frontend: React.js, Mantine.
 * Authentication: JSON Web Tokens (JWT)

 ## Contributors